Mehul1995/Mehul1995/README.md

 - 👋 Hi, I’m @Mehul1995
-- 👀 I’m interested in Design,art and Technology
+- 👀 I’m interested in Design, Art and Technology
 - 🌱 I’m currently a UX Designer
 - 💞️ I’m looking to collaborate on the intersection of design and technology
 - 📫 How to reach me - www.mehulshah.xyz